uozuAho/fsharp_learning/vending_machine/readme.md

 I followed the 'Enterprise TTT' approach.

 # todo
-- use fscheck to test all coins in coin return
 - coin return: test multiple coins
 - coin return: test when no coins entered
 - does impl need an API? can it just expose functions that